 How to Become a Speech Therapist in Pennsylvania

-Through a career in speech-language pathology, you’ll be able to help patients with communication handicaps through speech therapy programs located in schools, rehabilitation centers, and hospitals.
+In your career as a speech-language pathologist, you’ll be able to help people with communication disorders through speech therapy programs made available in schools, rehabilitation centers, and hospitals throughout Pennsylvania.

-The first step towards speech-language pathology licensure is earning a master’s degree.
-You’ll need to earn your degree from a school accredited by the Council on Academic Accreditation, the accrediting arm of the American Speech-Language-Hearing Association (ASHA).
-There are a growing number of accredited online options, and you’ll also be able to choose from 15 in-state options.
+Earning a master’s degree is the biggest step you’ll take toward becoming a licensed speech-language pathologist.
+You’ll need to earn your degree through a program accredited by the Council on Academic Accreditation, the accrediting arm of the American Speech-Language-Hearing Association (ASHA).
+There are a growing number of accredited online options, and you’ll also be able to choose from 24 in-state options.

 Featured Programs:

-Through your graduate program, you may be able to work with experienced SLPs in Pennsylvania.
-Some notable SLPs include Lisa Hammett Price, who has published a book discussing how reading aloud and initiating conversations about reading can help develop proper language in young children and Joann Migyanka, who has worked to improve the emergency room experience for people with autism by increasing practitioners’ awareness on how to speak with individuals with autism..
+Your graduate program is where you’ll begin serious fieldwork, plying your skills under the guidance of Pennsylvania-licensed SLPs.
+Some notable SLPs include Lisa Hammett Price, who has published a book discussing how reading aloud and initiating conversations can help develop language skills in young children.
+There’s also Joann Migyanka, who has worked to improve the emergency room experience for people with autism by increasing practitioners’ awareness on how to communicate with individuals on the spectrum.

 You’ll qualify to become a speech therapist by meeting SLP license requirements through the Pennsylvania State Board of Examiners in Speech-Language Pathology and Audiology.
 Start your journey towards SLP licensure by following the steps in the guide below: